NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

 * Attributes: via `api/migrations/retract/attribute/:attribute-id`, where `:attribute-id` is the `:attribute/id` of the attribute you want to remove.
 * Indexed attributes: via `api/migrations/retract/indexed-attribute/:indexed-attribute-id`, where `:indexed-attribute-id` is the `:indexed-attribute/id` of the indexed attribute you want to remove.
 * Committed information of a dataset: via `api/migrations/retract/committed-dataset/:dataset-id`, where `:dataset-id` is the `:dataset/id` of the dataset you want to remove.
 Note that this does not remove the dataset from the transaction, only the information committed about this dataset (path, format, partitions, etc).
+Alternatively you can use the [dataset-uncommit](hausmeister_tooling.md) command from the Hausmeister tooling CLI.

 _For example_: